 David was First Team All-State and received a full scholarship to play for The College of Saint Joseph.
-His college success ultimately translated into successful professional soccer stints in Portugal with Rio Avenue Football Club and in Argentina for Chacarita Juniors.
+He went on to play for several clubs on all levels throughout the Tri-State Area.

 Since hanging up his boots, David also coached soccer and have been a scout and professional soccer trainer for various schools and academies.

 Even though soccer is his life, David also has an extensive background in finance and business, as well as Marketing.
 He worked at Morgan Stanley and Smith Barney, specializing in International Wealth Management, with a focus on South America and Europe, as well as in the Interactive Marketing Department of CBS, covering the top radio markets.